joellacerda/joellacerda/README.md

 ### Hello! 👋 🇬🇧

-My name is Joel Lacerda.
+My name is Joel Lacerda, a Full-Stack Development student at Digital College.

 📍 Currently living in Fortaleza, Brazil\
 🎓 Bachelor of Laws from the Universidade Federal do Ceará (UFC)\